Dudiao137/trpl-zh-cn/src/ch02-00-guessing-game-tutorial.md

 45
 You guessed: 45
 Too small!
 Please input your guess.
-60
-You guessed: 60
-Too big!
-Please input your guess.
-59
-You guessed: 59
-You win!
-Please input your guess.
 quit
 thread 'main' panicked at 'Please type a number!: ParseIntError { kind: InvalidDigit }', src/libcore/result.rs:785